MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 - You don't have the Azure Information Protection client [installed](install-client-app.md).

 - You have the client installed, but your administrator has configured a setting that doesn't display the bar.
-Instead, select labels from the **Protect** button, on the **File** tab.
+Instead, select labels from the **Protect** button, on the **File** tab from the Office ribbon.

 - Your client is running in [protection-only mode](client-protection-only-mode.md).